Bachelor of Pharmacy

-- You will have undertaken up to five weeks of placements in clinical experience, as well as a series of community pharmacy visits by the end of fourth year.
+- You will have undertaken up to six weeks of placements in clinical experience, as well as a series of community pharmacy visits by the end of fourth year.

 - Gain hands-on experience in a variety of clinical settings, including hospital and community pharmacy.

 - Access the latest technology, facilities and teaching laboratories.

 - Learn from internationally-renowned, award-winning academics, who are some of the most highly respected academics in Australia and the world.